Stephen Partridge: Life and work

 In 1976 he co founded London Video Arts in collaboration with David Critchley, Stuart Marshall, David Hall, Tamara Krikorian and others.
 This acted as a promotional agency, an artist-led workshop and a distribution service.
-Hall and Partridge left the steering group of LVA in 1979 after a disagreement on future policy over non-selectivity distribution and promotion of artists' works.
+Hall and Partridge left the steering group of LVA in 1979.

 He was an academic researcher at Duncan of Jordanstone College of Art and Design (DJCAD), University of Dundee and its Dean of Research until 2019, and his major research projects include REWIND| Artists’ Video in the 70s & 80s and REWIND Italia: Italian Video art in the 1970s & 1980s.
 In 1984 he established The Television Workshop at DJCAD to support artists and filmmakers' production and access to high-level broadcast technology including the Quantel Paintbox.
 Over 400 productions were supported in this way from 1984- 1992 until desktop video pre-empted the need.
 Artists and filmmakers using The Television Workshop included Jeff Keen, Robert Cahen, Tamara Krikorian, Pictorial Heroes, Judith Goddard, and many others.
-In 2020 he was made a research Professor at the University of Plymouth, as part of the Transtechnology Research team.
+In 2020 he was made a Professor Emeritus at the University of Plymouth, as part of the Transtechnology Research team.

 Art works include a collaboration with Elaine Shemilt, "Quattro Minuti di Mezzogiorno", a HiDefinition Video installation.
 Exhibited in Fuoriluogo 15 - Una Regressione Motivata, Limiti Inchiusi Arte Contemporanea, Campobasso, Molise, Italy.
 December 2010, January 2011.
 The exhibition included work by Fausto Colavecchia (IT), Douglas Gordon (GB), and was curated by Deirdre MacKenna, Director of Stills - Scotland's centre for photography in Edinburgh.
 In 2012 he was awarded a Royal Society of Edinburgh Caledonian European Research Fellowship to study and research in Italy.

 In November 2014, TATE London, bought his seminal work Monitor (1974) as an installation.
 It was selected for their 2014-17 re-hang at TATE Britain, BP Walk through British Art.
 The TATE exhibition label stated:

 Monitor is one of the early defining works of video art in Britain, revealing the structural possibilities the medium offered to artists.
 For Partridge it is a pure exploration of its working process.
 A 1973 Sony monitor is recorded close up by a camera, the hardware becoming the subject of the video.
 The camera, linked to the monitor it is filming, creates in the monitor an infinite succession of repeated images of itself.
 The artist’s hands are seen to turn the monitor to the right through 90 degrees, challenging the physical restrictions of the monitor by becoming physically involved with repositioning it.